Non-Linear Movement Method®

 In recent years Steve James refined and clarified the method, added original material, and contributed significantly to formatting it for educational delivery.

-The method can be applied independent of fitness level or age and adjusted to fit anyone’s individual needs.
+The non-linear movement method can be practiced independent of fitness level or age and adjusted to fit anyone’s individual needs.

 Tara completed certification as a teacher of the method in December 2020.